stats-of-osiris/DestinyAPI/README.md

 ## Architecture

 - `example.py` is a working development script & imports the `destiny` folder
-- `trialsreport_write.py` is the script for writing the final report card to a `.md` Markdown file.
-Not currently connected to the rest of the project for inputs.
+- `destiny.report.py` is generates the final stats returned to the user divided into 3 data sets:
+- 	Summary of Games
+- 	Summary of Teams for said Games (`us`, `them`)
+- 	Summary of Teammates for said Games

-### Report Scripts in `destiny` folder
+### Calculation Scripts in `destiny` folder

 - `player.py`
 	- This module defines the Player and Guardian classes, which pull from the `GetDestinyAccountSummary` endpoint of the Destiny API.